|

 seeds in bulk.
 Watch for sales and stock up.
 Avoid seed blends which often have

-“filler” seeds that most birds toss aside and feed black-oil sunflower seed, which all
+“filler” seeds that most birds toss aside.
+Can't go wrong with black-oil Sunflower

 - Store your seed in a cool, dry place - Use a

 metal trash bin to store your seeds.
-I used a plastic one outside and it became a
+I used a plastic one outside in Colorado and

 - Clean your feeder and birdbath - At least once